ahmfrank/Build-Farget-cloudFormation/README.md

   $aws  ecr create-repository  --repository-name  <<he name of repository>>
 * to loggin to AWS
   $aws  ecr  get-login  --no-include-email  |  sh
-* create AWS VPC network Run cloudfomation command
+* create AWS VPC network Run cloudfomation command:
    $aws cloudformation create-stack --stack-name vpc --template-body file://$PWD/infrs/vpc.yml
 * If you want to look and copy repository URL in to ecr describe repository do below command
   $aws  ecr  describe-repositories  --repository-name  << The name of repository >>